 £183m is the largest fine of this present time.
 The Information Commissioner Officer fined British Airways for its last year’s security systems data breach.

 This latest data breach news has shocked millions of people and created a dismayed sentiment.
-Various sources keep on delving this incident and trying to figure out the facts behind.
+Various sources keep on delving this incident and trying to figure out the facts behind it.
 BA airline’s owner IAG expressed surprise and disappointment over such occurrence.
 As per BA resources, it was a sophisticated, malicious criminal attack.
-Whereas, according to the ICO, the penalty which it handed over to British Airways broke all the previous records.
+Whereas, according to the ICO, the penalty which is handed over to British Airways broke all the previous records.
 This most significant penalty is also the first to be made public under new regulations.

 Let’s crack on the real story